Peruz/load_lpp/README.md

 The application is written in Rust and targets low-level optimization and long-term stability.

 ## 1 load_log_dad141
-CLI application to log load cells via the common DAD 141.1 digital amplifier with TCP-UTF8.
+CLI application to log load cells via the common TCP-UTF8 protocol.
 The application allows automatic logging at rounded intervals of minutes or hours that are divisors of 1 day.
 Valid minutes intervals are 1, 2, 3, 5, 10, 15, 20, 30, and 60 minute(s).
 Valid hours intervals are 1, 2, 3, 6, 12, and 24 hour(s).